Mousumi44/Sem-nCG-Thesis/readme.md

 ## Contact

-- Project by:
+- Project by: Muhammad Farmal Khan (farmal.khan@tu-dortmund.de)
-- Supervisor by:
+- Supervised by: Mousoumi Akter (mousumi.akter@tu-dortmund.de)
-- Email:

 For questions or collaboration, open an issue or contact via email.